Nissan GT-R for Sale

 As the flagship for their brand, the GTR R35 is the successor to one of the most legendary Japanese used cars of all time.
 Since 1957 it has been a force to be reckoned with on the street, but it was not sold in the US for fear of cannibalizing sales of the Z cars.
 Known as the Skyline GTR R34 around the world, the car had a cult following thanks to being the star of early video games.
 After being featured in several blockbuster motion pictures, enthusiasts in the US demanded a production version.

-The Japanese car maker might have underestimated the car’s appeal in the US, and as such, they have increased the MSRP each year.
+The Japanese carmaker might have underestimated the car’s appeal in the US, and as such, they have increased the MSRP each year.
 A 2008 base model could be had for $69,850 and a similarly equipped 2016 example tips the scales at over $101,000.
 Due to the car’s rarity and abilities, depreciation doesn’t play a significant hand in resale values.
-A Spec V package was introduced for 2009.
+A-Spec V package was introduced in 2009.
 It featured more aggressive styling with no change in power.
 Engineers were turned loose on the powertrain for 2015, unleashing the Nismo edition in the US.
 Power was increased to 591 hp and 481 lb-ft of torque.
-Look for a used GTR for sale with low miles and in stock form.
+Look for a used Nissan GTR for sale with low miles and in stock form.
 It's awesome to have 700+ horsepower but the reliability goes down and the maintenance goes up.

 Because the US has such stringent motor vehicle safety laws, an American version would be on hold until the 2007 redesign.
 A concept was shown at the 2001 Tokyo Motor Show, but designers locked heads with engineering over how and what the car should be.
 Initially, the plan was to modify an existing platform for increased power and all-wheel drive, but these efforts were in vain.
 A new chassis was built and dedicated in order to show the world what they are capable of.

-Hand built supercars are a rarity these days and extreme pride is shown with traditional craftsmanship.
+A modded Nissan GTR for sale is a rarity these days and extreme pride is shown with traditional craftsmanship.
 Each car is built from the ground up by hand, in several clean rooms at their Kaminokawa assembly plant.
-From a hand welded chassis to a hand-assembled engine, each car is a testament to the dedication of the workers.
+From a hand-welded chassis to a hand-assembled engine, each car is a testament to the dedication of the workers.